Propane in France: providers, tariffs and getting started

 There are different ways to contact Alpiq.
 Here are the main options:

-Alpiq is a Swiss energy supplier established in 1890, with headquarters in Lausanne.
-Initially focused on electricity generation and supply in Switzerland, Alpiq entered the French energy market in 2002, first serving professional clients and expanding to residential customers in 2020.
+Alpiq is an energy supplier founded in Switzerland in 1890.
+It operates in electricity generation and supply, with more than a century of experience in the sector.
+The company entered the French energy market in 2002, initially serving professional clients, and expanded to residential electricity supply in France in 2020.

 Choosing your energy provider in France